walterhiggins/WMPJS/README.md

     > false

 ### The if-else construct
-Let"s say we want the program to output one message if the player guesses correctly and a different message if the player guesses incorrectly.
+Let"s say we want the program to output one message if the player guesses correctly, and a different message if the player guesses incorrectly.
 This is where the `else` statement comes in.
 You can see it in use in the following updated code for the number guessing game:

 <caption>Listing 9.2: Guessing Wrong.</caption>

     var input = require('input');
     var dice = require('dice');

-    exports.guessTheNumber = function( player ){
+    function guessTheNumber( player ){
       var randomNumber = dice.roll(6);

       function checkAnswer( guess, guesser ){
         if ( guess == randomNumber ) {
           guesser.sendMessage('You guessed correct!');
         } else {
-          guesser.sendMessage('Better luck next time.');
+          guesser.sendMessage('Better luck next time');
         }
         guesser.sendMessage('Thanks for playing');
       };

       input( player, 'Pick a number between 0 and 5', checkAnswer);
-    };
+    }
+    exports.guessTheNumber = guessTheNumber;

 Change your existing numberGuess.js file to match the code above, save it then issue the following commands to test it:

     js refresh()
     js guessTheNumber( self )

-Now when you guess incorrectly you should see a message `Better luck next time.` appear.
+Now when you guess incorrectly you should see a message `Better luck next time` appear.

 ### The if-else-if construct
 So far the guessing games gives players just one shot at guessing the number.
 In the following listing 9.3 the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
 The following code uses the *if - else - if* form which is quite common in Javascript: